Latin literature: Language and form

 Latin is a highly inflected language, with many grammatical forms for various words.
 As a result, it can be used with a pithiness and brevity unknown in English.
 It lends itself to elaboration, because its tight syntax holds even the longest and most complex sentence together as a logical unit.
 Latin can be used with conciseness, as in the works of Sallust and Tacitus.
 Or it can have wide, sweeping phrases, as in the works of Livy and the speeches of Cicero.

-Latin lacks poetic vocabulary that marks the Greek poetry.
-Some earlier Latin poets tried to make up for this deficiency by creating new compound words, as the Greeks had done.
-But Roman writers seldom invented words.
-Except in epic poetry, they tended to use a familiar vocabulary, giving it poetic value by combinations of words and by rich sound effects.
+Latin lacks the poetic vocabulary of Greek.
+Some earlier Roman poets tried to make up for this deficiency by creating new compound words, as the Greeks had done; nevertheless, Roman writers seldom invented words.
+Except in epic poetry, they tended to use familiar vocabulary, giving it poetic value by combinations of words and by rich sound effects.
 Rome's leading poets had great technical skill in the choice and arrangement of language.
 They had an intimate knowledge of the Greek poets, whose themes appear in almost all Roman literature.